cortex-lab/phy/docs/visualization.md

 Dock widgets can be moved anywhere in or outside of the GUI (floating mode).
 They can be closed as well.
 New views can be added from the `View` menu in the menu bar.

 Use the menu, keyboard shortcuts, or snippets to trigger actions.
-Press `F1` to see the list of Keyboard shortcuts.
+Press `H` or use the Help menu to print the active keyboard shortcuts and snippets in the terminal.

 ### Cluster view